-He had a few ‘problem’ areas last time, where he was particularly tight, but I am happy to report he was overall MUCH better this time.
+He had a few ‘problem’ areas during his first equine bodywork session, where he was particularly tight, but I am happy to report he was overall MUCH better this time.
 I think a lot of that has to do with him getting his hocks injected 2 weeks after his initial bodywork session.
 He was probably compensating for his hocks in other areas, which was causing tightness that usually isn’t there.
 Now that he is freshly injected and feeling better, his musculature is telling a much better story.
 The amazing Christy had lots of good things to report.
 His hamstrings are nice and soft, his back (particularly the lumbar region) is much more relaxed with less heat.
 His stifles feel better, and he feels good in his shoulder/thoracic outlet area.

 Christy did say he still has a little bit of heat in his back under the saddle area.
 I am really hoping my Voltaire gets here soon, and that it improves the issue.
 She also taught me how to get him him to stretch his back (along his spine and under his belly) and I am going to try to start incorporating carrot stretches after rides.
 He’s pretty dang flexible and happy right now, and we want to keep him that way!